 Is psoriasis an autoimmune disease?
 Yes.
-The condition occurs when white blood cells in the immune system mistakenly attack the skin cells of the body.
-The influx of white blood cells signals to the skin cells that there is some type of infection, causing the skin cells to mass produce.
-Since there is no active infection, there becomes too many cells at the site and excess skin cells are pushed to the skin’s surface, where they pile up.
+The condition occurs when white blood cells in the immune system mistakenly attack the body’s skin cells.
+The influx of white blood cells signals to the skin cells that there is some type of infection, causing the skin cells to mass-produce.

-The pile up of cells is what patients observe as plagues.
+The pile-up of cells is what patients observe as plaques.
 The overactive immune response also causes the areas to appear red, inflamed, and itchy.

-Environmental factors increase the chance of developing psoriasis.
-These environmental triggers include stress, illness (particularly strep infections), injury to the skin, and certain medications.
+Environmental factors increase a person’s chance of developing psoriasis.
+Common psoriasis triggers include stress, illness (particularly strep infections), injury to the skin, and certain medications.

-Usually cases of the condition can be easily diagnosed through physical examination by a specialist known as a dermatologist.
+Usually, doctors can easily diagnose cases of the condition through physical examination by a specialist known as a dermatologist.
 This health care provider will examine the location, distribution, size, shape, and appearance of lesions.
 Other important information includes when the lesions started, whether they are itchy or painful, and whether you have painful or swollen joints.
-They will also ask whether you have a family history of the disease or a family member that has it.
+They will also ask whether you have a family history of the disease.

 Results of a skin biopsy usually take about a week.

-Options to treat psoriasis will depend on how the condition presents itself.
-Treatment of psoriasis is often based on how severe the condition is and where it appears on the skin.
-If only the plague needs to be treated, topical ointments are usually the first line of recommended therapy.
-If other symptoms, such as joint pain, are involved, additional medication may be necessary.
+Options for the treatment of psoriasis will depend on how the condition presents itself.
+Treatment options are often based on how severe the condition is and where it appears on the skin.
+If only the plaque needs treatment, topical ointments are usually the first line of recommended therapy.
+If other symptoms, such as joint pain, are involved, the patient may need additional medication.